roadsidemultimedia/Docs/customizing/using-the-base-child-theme.md

 By default, the PageLines Base child theme is named Base Theme with all the files stored in the **pagelines-template-theme** diretory.
 However, at some point you may wish to change the name of the Base child theme.

-Before proceeding with the following instructions, make sure the Base child theme is not the active theme (it can cause some issues).
-Once the base child theme has been de-actived, open your FTP client and connect to your server, now navigate to the following directory **wp-content &rarr; themes &rarr; pagelines-template-theme**.
+Before proceeding with the following instructions, make sure the Base child theme is not the active theme (it can cause errors).
+Once the base child theme has been de-actived, using your FTP client, connect to your server and navigate to the following directory **wp-content &rarr; themes &rarr; pagelines-template-theme**.

 Open the **style.css** file and you will see the following information.